qiuyangnie/earthquakes/README.md

 Using a geo-graphic (equi-rectangular) projection of the earth, which allows to map longitude and latitude to Cartesian co-ordinates without needing a complex transform function as the map projection already has accounted for the distortion introduced when going from a spherical to a flat surface (i.e. we distort the map not the transform).<br>

 <h3>Future Development</h3>
+Usually there is a cleaning step, to ensure missing and incorrect data will not cause problems for the application. and this data cleaning step can be an important element of all data visualisation (or analysis) tasks and should not be underestimated.
+In this prototype the makeSplitFriendly() function addresses some of this data cleaning activity, but in general it is a large part of any data analysis work.